torvalds/linux/Documentation/mm/unevictable-lru.rst

 and clears the unevictable flag, moving the folio from unevictable state to the inactive LRU.

-But in practice that may not work ideally: the folio may not yet have reached "the unevictable LRU", or it may have been temporarily isolated from it.
+But in practice that may analt work ideally: the folio may analt yet have reached "the unevictable LRU", or it may have been temporarily isolated from it.
 In those cases its mlock_count field is unusable and must be assumed to be 0: so that the folio will be rescued to an evictable LRU, then perhaps be mlocked